Afghan president flees country as Taliban move into Kabul - NewsBreak

 Afghan president flees country as Taliban move into Kabul

-KABUL, Afghanistan (AP) — Afghanistan’s embattled president left the country Sunday, joining thousands of his fellow citizens and foreigners in a stampede fleeing the advancing Taliban and signaling the end of a 20-year Western experiment aimed at remaking the country.
+KABUL, Afghanistan — (AP) — Afghanistan’s embattled president left the country Sunday, joining his fellow citizens and foreigners in a stampede fleeing the advancing Taliban and signaling the end of a 20-year Western experiment aimed at remaking Afghanistan.

-The Taliban fanned out across the capital, and an official with the militant group said it would soon announce the creation of the Islamic Emirate of Afghanistan from the presidential palace in Kabul.
-That was the name of the country under Taliban rule before the militants were ousted by U.S.-led forces after the 9/11 attacks.
+The Taliban entered the capital earlier in the day, and an official with the militant group said it would soon announce the Islamic Emirate of Afghanistan from the presidential palace — a return rich in symbolism to the name of the country under the Taliban government ousted by U.S.-led forces after the 9/11 attacks.
 The official spoke on condition of anonymity because he was not authorized to brief the media.

-The Al-Jazeera news network later aired footage showing a group of Taliban fighters inside the presidential palace.

-The city was gripped by panic, with helicopters racing overhead throughout the day to evacuate personnel from the U.S. Embassy.
+The insurgents pushed through a city gripped by panic, where helicopters raced overhead throughout the day to evacuate personnel from the U.S. Embassy.
 Smoke rose near the compound as staff destroyed important documents, and the American flag was lowered.
 Several other Western missions also prepared to pull their people out.

 Though the Taliban had promised a peaceful transition, the U.S. Embassy suspended operations and warned Americans late in the day to shelter in place and not try to get to the airport.